Skip to main content

 • To comply with the HS253 Furnished holiday lettings (2020) guidance, a property must be available for at least 210 days a year, let for at least 105 days and operated in a commercial manner.

-Please note: In the 2024 spring budget, the Chancellor announced that the Government intends to abolish the Furnished Holiday Letting rules on 5 April 2025.
-Draft legislation, which will provide details of the proposal and how it will impact self-catering business, are due to be published at some stage during 2024.
+Please note: The Government has announced that it is abolishing the Furnished Holiday Letting rules from April 2025.
+Draft legislation, which will provide details of the proposal and how it will impact self-catering business, has been published which details the proposals.
 Self-catering operators should contact their accountant to discuss how the tax implications associated with the proposed removal of these rules will impact their business.

 Rental and trade businesses